How To Cook A Turkey

 • If you want to add vegetables in with your turkey, you can add them before you place the turkey in the oven but this could make them soggy.
 We usually don’t add vegetables to our roasted turkey, but if you prefer adding veggies such as carrots, onions, celery, or even potatoes, we recommend adding them only an hour or two before the turkey is finished cooking.

-Here is a breakdown of some of the most commonly asked questions about cooking a turkey if you prefer a quick answer.
+These are three commonly asked questions about cooking a turkey.
 If you need more in-depth information, you can find more detailed answers in the post above.

 How do I thaw a turkey quickly?